UnofficialOpenUni/system-programming-lab/README.md

 	3)	"git checkout -b name_of_new_branch" to create a new branch and switch to it.

-	4)	copy the files and changes you wish to make to the correct directory in the repository - so for example if i wish to add a solution for maman12, then id open the folder of maman12, create a new folder called "Sagi-Kimhi's-Solution" and copy my files to that folder.
+	4)	copy the files and changes you wish to make to the correct directory in the repository - so for example if I wish to add a solution for maman12, then id open the folder of maman12, create a new folder called "Sagi-Kimhi's-Solution" and copy my files to that folder.